"There are two types of computer users in the world; those who have lost data, and those that will."

-Hard Drives, commonly known as the "C:drive," are the most popular form of data storage.
+Hard drives, such as the "C:drive," are the most popular form of data storage.
 Most PC based programs by default save files to your computer’s hard drive.
 Hard drives can fail at any time.
 That is why it is good to always back up your data on another form of media for safe keeping.

 The Storage Area Network (SAN) drives are the best way to save data (often known as the J: drive or H: drive).
 At Ferris, you are given a set amount of space to save your data, but you can get more if needed.
 This data is saved to the SAN on the Network.
 A SAN is a system that has many hard drives set up in a way that if one fails, the data is still safe.
 In addition, the information is backed up on tape and stored off-site for years.
 This is the way we encourage and prefer that use for all of your important data storage.
 We also encourage you to keep at least 2 back ups of your important data.

 Below is a summary of the advantages and disadvantages to the typical storage devices.
 In addition to this, you will find a graph showing the reliability of each device type.